The Gold Butte Region, administered by the BLM and the U.S. National Park Service, is located about 2 hours east of Las Vegas between

 the Overton Arm of Lake Mead and the Grand Wash (which is located just over the border into Arizona).
 The Gold Butte Region is wild and remote with high peaks,

-low valleys, grand views, lots of history, mixed up geology, and huge solitude.
+low valleys, grand views, lots of history, mixed up geology, fossil dinosaur tracks, and huge solitude.

 Activities in the Gold Butte Region include hiking, horseback riding, ATVs on legal roads, camping, sightseeing, and fishing

 along Lake Mead and the Colorado River.
 The geology of this sandstone-limestone-granitic-metamorphic faulted-twisted-contorted-eroded land,